ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-5.md

     session['firstName']=request.form['firstName']
 ```

+Suppose we want to get something out of session that we have stored there.
+For instance, suppose  our key is `firstName` and we want to get the value:

+* We use `session['firstName']` to get the value.
+* We can also test whether a key is in the session or not with: `if 'firstName' in session:`

-When we get something out of session, we are typically doing that inside the HTML inside one of our templates.
-We may want to check
-whether that value exists or not first.
+We are typically doing that inside the HTML inside one of our templates.
+We may want to check whether that value exists or not first.
 Here's some code that does that.
-This code would be inside one of the `.html` files inside the `templates` folder:
+This code would be inside one of the `.html` files inside the `templates` folder.

+Note that in a Jinja2 template, we do *not* put a colon (`:`) after the `if 'firstName' in session` test; since this is already inside a set of Jinja2 delimiters, i.e. `{% raw %}{% %}{% endraw %}`, the colon is not needed.

 ```python
 {% raw %}{%{% endraw %} if 'firstName' in session {% raw %}%}{% endraw %}